hltdi/HornMorpho/README.md

-# HornMorpho,version 5.1
+# HornMorpho,version 5.2
-#### 2024.6.30
+#### 2024.9.16

-## Changes since version 5.0
+## Changes since version 5.1

-- Starting in HornMorpho 5.1, the data for particular languages is not included in the distribution.
-Once you have installed HM, you will need to download the data from the language(s) you want to work with.
-See the [Installation](#install) section below.

-- Version 5.1 adds Oromo to the languages included.
+- Tigre is added to the languages included.
+- Each language's archived data files have a version number.

 ## Introduction

-***HornMorpho*** (HM) is a Python program that performs morphological analysis and generation in various languages of the Horn of Africa.
+***HornMorpho*** (HM) is a Python program that performs morphological analysis and generation for various languages of the Horn of Africa.
-The languages supported in Version 5.1 are Amharic (አማርኛ), Oromo (Afaan Oromoo, Oromiffa), and Tigrinya (Tigrigna, ትግርኛ).
+The languages supported in Version 5.2 are Amharic (አማርኛ), Oromo (Afaan Oromoo, Oromiffa), Tigrinya (Tigrigna, ትግርኛ), and Tigre (ትግሬ, ትግራይት).
 Most examples within this document are Amharic; future versions will include more examples from the other languages.

 If your application can benefit from explicit linguistic information about the structure and grammatical properties of words in these languages, then you may want to use HM.
 HM can tell you, for example, that the verb የማይደረገው is negative, that the noun አባቴን is the object of some verb, that the stem (the word without prefixes and suffixes) of the verb የምንፈልጋቸው is -ፈልግ-, that the lemma (basic form) of the verb እንደሚመኟቸው is ተመኘ, that is, that this verb has something to do with 'longing'.
 HM can also tell you that the word እንደሚመኟቸው consists of five segments (morphemes): እንደም+ይ+መኝ+ኡ+ኣቸው.

 HM is a rule-based program; that is, the knowledge in the program is based on explicit linguistic rules and a *lexicon*, a dictionary of basic word forms (stems and roots), rather than on machine learning of the knowledge from a corpus.

-For Amharic, the lexicon is extracted mainly from Amsalu Aklilu's *Amharic-English Dictionary* (Addis Ababa, Kuraz, 2004).
-For Tigrinya, the lexicon is from Thomas Leiper Kane's *Tigrinya-English Dictionary* (Kensington, MD, USA, Dunwoody Press, 2000).
-For Oromo, the lexicon is from two dictionaries, Gene B. Gragg's *Oromo Dictionary* (African Studies Center, Michigan State University, 1982) and Tamene Bitima's *A Dictionary of Oromo Technical Terms (Oromo-English)* (Rüdiger Köppe, Köln, 2000).
-The rules come from many grammars of the languages.
+- For Amharic, the lexicon is extracted mainly from Amsalu Aklilu's *Amharic-English Dictionary* (Addis Ababa, Kuraz, 2004).
+The rules come from many grammars of the language.
+- For Tigrinya, the lexicon is from Thomas Leiper Kane's *Tigrinya-English Dictionary* (Kensington, MD, USA, Dunwoody Press, 2000).
+The rules come mainly from Wolf Leslau's *Documents Tigrigna, Grammaire et Textes* (Paris, Librarie C. Klincksieck, 1941) and Amanuel Sahle's *ሰዋስው ትግርኛ ብሰፊሕ* (Lawrenceville, NJ, Red Sea Press, 1998).
+- For Oromo, the lexicon is from two dictionaries, Gene B. Gragg's *Oromo Dictionary* (African Studies Center, Michigan State University, 1982) and Tamene Bitima's *A Dictionary of Oromo Technical Terms (Oromo-English)* (Rüdiger Köppe, Köln, 2000).
+The rules come mainly from Catherine Griefenow-Mewis's *A Grammatical Sketch of Written Oromo* (Köln, Rüdiger Köppe Verlag, 2001).
+- For Tigre, all of the words and rules are from the Mansa` dialect of the language.
+The lexicon is still quite limited, containing only several hundred noun and adjective roots and 86 verb roots.
+The roots are taken from Saleh Mahmud Idris's *A Comparative Study of the Tigrinya Dialects* (Aachen, Shaker [Semitica et Semiohamitica Berolinensia 18], 2015) and from Shlomo Raz's *Tigre Grammar and Texts* (Malibu, CA, USA, Undena Publications, 1983).
+The rules come from Raz.

 Though HM does not make use of machine learning, it is possible to use its output in models that do.
 For example, [Gezmu & Nürnberger (2023)](https://dl.acm.org/doi/10.1145/3610773) uses HM's segmentation of Amharic words for neural machine translation.

 HM assigns a *part-of-speech* (POS) to each word, but if you want a POS tagger, you should look elsewhere.
 A word's POS often depends on the other words in the sentence in which it occurs, and HM analyzes words without looking at their context.

 HM has a list of Amharic person and place names, but if you want *named entity recognition*, you should look for a program that has been trained to do this.
-If a name is not in HM's list for Amharic, it will just be treated as an unknown word, and this will be true for almost all names in Tigrinya and Oromo.
+If a name is not in HM's list for Amharic, it will just be treated as an unknown word, and this will be true for almost all names in Tigrinya, Oromo, and Tigre.

 **Version 5 replaces Version 4.5 for Amharic.
 For other languages, see Version 4.3.
 Version 5 is not backward compatible with earlier versions.
 If you have used earlier versions of HM and would like to switch to Version 5, please contact [gasser@iu.edu](mailto:gasser@iu.edu) for help.**